Grimmys/pygame_popup_manager/docs/source/usage.rst

     menu_manager.open_menu(my_custom_menu)

-If you want more code illustrations, go check out the examples.
+If you want more code illustrations, go check out the :doc:`examples`.